mdtanker/invert4geom/docs/overview.md

 ## Plotting

-Various function for plotting maps and graphs used throughout the other modules
+Various function for plotting maps and graphs used throughout the other modules.

 ## Utils

-Utilities used throughout the other modules
+Utilities used throughout the other modules.

 ## Synthetic